Sherpa Auto Transport Review 2019

 **Beyond standard carrier insurance.

-While we’d prefer to see more services, Sherpa is new to the business, so we can cut them some slack.
+While we’d prefer to see more services, Sherpa has only been in business about two years, so we can cut them some slack.
 After all, we’d rather a company do one thing well than ten things not-so-well.

 The good news is, all auto carriers are required by the Federal Motor Carrier Safety Administration (FMCSA) to have insurance on the goods that they transport.
 However, this insurance may not cover things like extreme weather events, theft, or anything else that’s not the fault of the driver.

-But unfortunately, Sherpa doesn’t offer any extra insurance options beyond that.
+Sherpa vets its carriers well, and it insures its trucks for higher amounts than its competitors.
+But unfortunately, Sherpa doesn’t offer any extra insurance options or guarantees beyond that.
 If something does happen to your vehicle during transit, Sherpa’s terms and conditions make it clear that the company will not be at fault for any damages.

 So if you’re transporting a particularly nice car, like an Aston Martin (or even a BMW), you might want to check out Ship a Car Direct, which has some of the best insurance options in the industry.